 We tested the Bissell Proheat 2x Revolution Pet Pro 1986 carpet cleaner and this is our review.
 We tested it against some of the best carpet cleaners on the market, and not only did it win in terms of cleaning ability, it was better in many other ways as well.

 So first the cleaning ability.
 The Bissell Proheat 2x Revolution uses a two brush roll design which is so effective that pretty much every carpet cleaner manufacturer is moving to this design with certain models.
 With our Georgia red clay tests, it did better than all the others, deep cleaning in remarkably few passes.

 In our multi stain torture test, it cleaned the stains almost completely in one tank.
 I suppose it could have also cleaned the faint remnants if I’d used the hand tool, but in any case, its performance was significantly above average.

 But the true revolution of this new generation of carpet cleaners is their ease of use.
 It moves just like a vacuum cleaner, which is a huge step up from the super bulky and super expensive professional carpet cleaners.
 It has a low profile so you can clean under furniture or other obstacles.
 It really changes the whole concept of carpet cleaning from a huge disrupting job to something that you can do on the fly as needed.

 The main negative issues I had was with filling the clean water tank because it’s so tall you really need to use a large kitchen sink.
 Also, the power cord at 25 feet is slightly below average length.
-I would have preferred an extra 5 feet or so I know.
+We would have preferred an extra 5 feet.

 We’ve been gushing about this Bissell Proheat 2X Carpet Cleaner but I’m pretty excited about how much it changes the carpet cleaning market.
 If for no other reason then you can finally get a carpet cleaner which cleans as good or better than the rentals which maneuvers like a vacuum.